Jerome-Saltmarsh/neural_stream/README.md

 stream.add(HelloWorld('this is an example'));
 ```

-## Multiple subscriptions of same type
+## Multiple subscriptions of same type and different types
 Any number of listeners of the same type can be created.
 ``` Dart
 NeuralStream stream = NeuralStream();